List of Music References in Steel Ball Run

 Genre: Electronica

-Languages: German, English, French, Japanese
+Languages: German, English, French, Russian

 Mountain Tim's name may be a reference to the song Mountain Jam by The Allman Brothers Band.